voyanceleadership/enneagram-assessment/src/content/types/type5.md

     • Behavioral Differences: Nines disengage to avoid conflict, while Fives withdraw to focus on intellectual mastery
     • Stress Behavior: Nines become complacent, while Fives become overly private and detached

 [Wing Types]
-Type 4: The Individualist Wing (5w4, aka "The Iconoclast"): More introspective, creative, and emotionally attuned, blending intellectual curiosity with a desire for self-expression.
+Type 4: The Individualist Wing (5w4, aka "The Iconoclast"): More creative, emotional, and expressive.
+Personality: The Five with a Four wing tends to be more aesthetically oriented and emotionally aware.
+They often combine intellectual rigor with creative expression and personal perspective.
+Strengths:
+• More in touch with emotions and subjective experience
+• Natural ability to think outside conventional frameworks
+• Creative application of their specialized knowledge
+Challenges:
+• May become too subjective in their analysis
+• Can struggle with emotional intensity and melancholy
+• Risk of withdrawing further during emotional distress

-Type 6: The Loyalist Wing (5w6, aka "The Problem Solver"): More focused on security, logical analysis, and planning, blending intellectual depth with practicality.
+Type 6: The Loyalist Wing (5w6, aka "The Problem-Solver"): More practical, systematic, and security-conscious.
+Personality: The Five with a Six wing is more focused on practical applications of knowledge and potential threats.
+They often use their analytical abilities to create systems that provide security and solve real-world problems.
+Strengths:
+• Better at applying knowledge to practical problems
+• More aware of potential risks and contingencies
+• Natural ability to work within established systems
+Challenges:
+• May become anxious about worst-case scenarios
+• Can develop paranoia about others' intentions
+• Risk of getting caught in analysis paralysis

 [Line Types]
-Type 7: The Enthusiast: Adds spontaneity and enthusiasm, encouraging exploration beyond intellectual boundaries.
+Type 7: The Enthusiast: Access to engagement and versatility.
+Healthy: At their best, Fives accessing their Seven connection become more engaged with the world and willing to experience life directly.
+They apply their knowledge adventurously and connect with others through shared enthusiasm.
+Average: When moderately stressed, they may become scattered in their focus, jumping between interests without depth.
+Unhealthy: Under significant stress, they become impulsively distractible, using trivia and superficial knowledge to avoid deeper engagement.

-Type 8: The Challenger: Adds assertiveness and decisiveness, enabling Fives to take action on their ideas.
+Type 8: The Challenger: Access to confidence and decisive action.
+Healthy: In growth, Fives connecting to Eight energy become more confident and decisive.
+They move from observation to action, using their knowledge to make a tangible impact on their environment.
+Average: When moderately stressed, they may alternate between withdrawal and confrontational outbursts when their boundaries are threatened.
+Unhealthy: Under significant stress, they may become combative and controlling, using knowledge as a weapon to maintain distance and power.

 [Growth Practices]
 1. Balance intellectual pursuits with emotional connection by investing time in meaningful relationships.